CaringCactus/turbo-mod/README.md

 # turbo-mod

-Removes post submissions from your moderated subreddit if the user has publically interacted (commented or posted) from any subreddit you add to your list.
+Removes post submissions from your moderated subreddit if the user has publically interacted (commented or posted) from any subreddit you added to your list.

 As a few examples, the config.yaml file has a small list of NSFW subreddit names already added.
 You may edit and remove them, and change any variable names in the main.py file as you please.